contact us

 Nicolas (Nick) Kendall

-Nick is a founding member of the internationally acclaimed, genre-busting string band Time for Three (TF3) – in addition to his solo concert career.
-In all his endeavors, he is a restless innovator in shaping how modern audiences perceive, appreciate, and enjoy music and music-making.
-He co-founded and plays in the artist-driven East Coast Chamber Orchestra (ECCO), and, in 2020, he became Artist in Residence at New York’s Lincoln Center, where he unveiled his Residency event series in summer 2021.
-Since then he presented more than twenty artists in his Residency events on the iconic Lincoln Center’s Plaza, Center’s Jaffe Drive, and the three-story high glass Atrium of Alice Tully Hall.
+Nick is a founding member of the internationally acclaimed, genre-‐‑busting string band Time for Three (TF3) – in addition to his solo concert career.
+In all his endeavors, he is a restless innovator in shaping how modern audiences perceive, appreciate, and enjoy music and music-‐‑making.
+He co-‐‑founded and plays in the artist-‐‑driven East Coast Chamber Orchestra (ECCO), and, in 2020, he became Artist in Residence at New York’s Lincoln Center, where he unveiled his Residency event series in summer 2021.
+Since then he presented more than twenty artists in his Residency events on the iconic Lincoln Center’s Plaza, the Center’s Jaffe Drive, and in the three-‐‑story high glass Atrium of Alice Tully Hall.
 In fall 2022, Nick joined Joshua Bell and the Academy of St. Martin in the Fields for their South American tour as the Orchestra’s guest leader.

-He has shared the stage with Joshua Bell, Branford Marsalis, Christoph Eschenbach, Joshua Radin, Keith Lockhart, Alisa Weilerstein, Michael Tilson Thomas, Jake Shimabukuro, Aoife O'Donovan, Marin Alsop, Chris Thile, Xian Zhang, James Gaffigan, Krzysztof Urbański, Chris Brubeck – who composed a jazz-inspired improvised violin concerto for Nick, Swiss pop/soul star Stefanie Heinzmann, the legendary Scottish rock band Simple Minds, the Late Show Band leader Louis Cato and singer-songwriter Danielle Ponder.
-In 2023, Nick and TF3 appeared in a new entertainment format event JammJamalongside Recording Academy nominees Big Freedia, Tank and the Bangas, Cimafunk, and Ibrahim Maalouf.
+He has shared the stage with Joshua Bell, Branford Marsalis, Christoph Eschenbach, Joshua Radin, Keith Lockhart, Alisa Weilerstein, Michael Tilson Thomas, Jake Shimabukuro, Aoife O'Donovan, Marin Alsop, Chris Thile, Xian Zhang, James Gaffigan, Krzysztof Urbański, Chris Brubeck – who composed a jazz-‐‑inspired improvised violin concerto for Nick, Swiss pop/soul star Stefanie Heinzmann, the legendary Scottish rock band Simple Minds, the Late Show Band leader Louis Cato and singer-‐‑songwriter Danielle Ponder.
+In 2023, Nick and TF3 appeared in a new entertainment format event JammJam alongside Recording Academy nominees Big Freedia, Tank and the Bangas, Cimafunk, and Ibrahim Maalouf.
+In Fall 2025 they

-Emblematic of Nick’s diverse artistic expressions are special projects that include – in addition to original film scoring and recording new music by living composers – co-writing, producing, and performing on pop albums.
-Besides co-composing the “Land” soundtrack and releasing the Grammy winning recording “Letters for the Future” (Deutsche Grammophon, TF3 and the Philadelphia Orchestra presenting new commissions by Jennifer Hidgon and Kevin Puts), Nick also performs on the latest release of R&B superstar Summer Walker's hit record “Still Over It” (Interscope, 2021).
+Emblematic of Nick’s diverse artistic expressions are special projects that include – in addition to original film scoring and recording new music by living composers – co-‐‑writing, producing, and performing on pop albums.
+Besides co-‐‑composing the “Land” soundtrack and releasing the Grammy winning recording “Letters for the Future” (Deutsche Grammophon, TF3 and the Philadelphia Orchestra presenting new commissions by Pulitzer Prize and Grammy winning composers Jennifer Higdon and Kevin Puts), Nick also performs on the R&B superstar Summer Walker's hit record “Still Over It” (Interscope, 2021).
+On-‐‑going is his work with composer/ DJ Mason Bates and composer/ songwriter/ producer Michael Thurber.

 Nick’s love for music, which began when he first picked up a violin at the age of three, is rooted in the family tradition: his grandfather – the renowned violin pedagogue John Kendall – brought the Suzuki method from Japan to the United States in the 1960s.
 Nick began his music education as a Suzuki kid and mastered his professional skills and musicianship at Philadelphia’s Curtis Institute of Music.

 Nick's commitment to his art and craft, as a communicator and caretaker, goes beyond his work as an active performing artist.
 Designed to inspire young people to revel in the exhilaration of music making, his programming for young people renews the teaching tradition of his grandfather while tapping the source of joy he himself discovered in his earliest experiences as a musician.
-Nick has brought his kids’ concerts “Listen up: Music is a Language!” to various communities throughout the United States, including the Indianapolis Symphony Orchestra, the National Symphony’s 2013-14 season of Young People's Concerts at the Kennedy Center, and Philadelphia Orchestra’s 2022-23 season of School Concerts at Verizon Hall.
+Nick has brought his kids concerts “Listen up: Music is a Language!” and “Musical Minds” (written in consultation with neuroscientist, musician and best-‐‑selling author Dr. Daniel J. Levitin) to various communities throughout the United States, including the Indianapolis Symphony Orchestra, the National Symphony’s 2013-‐‑14 season of Young People's Concerts at the Kennedy Center, and multiple seasons of School Concerts with the Philadelphia Orchestra at Marian Anderson Hall in Kimmel Center.